Model Workplace Policy on Domestic Violence, Sexual Violence, and Stalking

 - Support a comprehensive workplace education and training program to prevent violence and promote healthy relationships for employees and their families;

-- Create a healthy, supportive, organizational work environment that helps employees to avoid the use of violence in any context;
+- Create a supportive and healthful work environment that helps employees to avoid the use of violence in any context;

-- Provide immediate assistance and support to victims of violence, especially information and referrals to community resources, to ensure safety and support for victims and fellow employees.
+- Provide immediate assistance and support to victims of violence, such as information and referrals to community resources, to facilitate safety and support for victims and fellow employees.

 1. Survivor or victim